Jacob Blyth: Motherwell

 After being released by Leicester, Blyth signed for Scottish Premiership club Motherwell on 23 June 2016, agreeing a two-year contract with the option of a third year.
 On 8 August 2017, Blyth left Motherwell by mutual consent.

 Barrow

 On 26 June 2018, Blyth became the first signing for new Barrow boss Ian Evatt.
 During a pre-season game against Furness Select on 7 July 2018, Blyth collided with an advertising banner and wall, causing what at the time appeared to be a broken arm, but later turned out to only be a dislocated shoulder.
 The match was called off at the request of Ian Evatt due to a long delay whilst waiting for an ambulance for Blyth.
 He scored his first two league goals for the club on 29 December 2018 in a 3–2 win against Salford City.

 Macclesfield Town

 On 1 July 2019, Blyth signed for League Two club Macclesfield Town on a one-year contract.

 Altrincham

 On 26 December 2020, Blyth signed for National League side Altrincham.
-On 4 January 2021, Blyth was released by Altrincham after playing just three league games for the club.
+He was released on 4 January 2021 after playing just three league games.